 If you've had your PS4 for a while now, it may be time that you learned how to clean a PS4 controller.
-After all, by the time you've played hours and hours worth of games, the combination of sweat, oil from your skin, possible crumbs from comestible goods, dust, and maybe even some spillages, your controller will have taken a bit of punishment.
+After all, by the time you've played hours and hours worth of games, the controller might have taken a fair bit of punishment.

 How To Clean A PS4 Controller